Autumn 2024Order now for delivery from week commencing 25th November for pot grown trees or December for bare-root or mixed tree orders.

 How to choose Mirabelle trees

-Mirabelles are a type of plum, and are a common sight in French markets in August.
-The fruit is very small, the size of large cherries, and typically either bright red or golden yellow.
-Mirabelles can be eaten fresh, but are primarily used for making jams and similar preserves, as well as fruit tarts.
-They are also the plum species most often used in plum brandy and similar plum-based spirits.
+Mirabelles are a type of small sweet plum, a common sight in French markets in August.
+They can be eaten fresh, but are primarily used for making jams and similar preserves, as well as fruit tarts ('tarte aux mirabelles') and plum liqueurs.
+Mirabelles are the size of large cherries, and typically either bright red or golden yellow.

 Mirabelles are usually classified as Prunus insititia, along with Damsons and Bullaces (although they are sweeter than these fruits), but are sometimes also classified as a variety of the common European Plum (Prunus domestica v. syriaca).